Charlotte Bunch: Career

 Shortly after graduating from Duke University, Bunch became a youth delegate to the World Council of Churches Conference on Church and Society in Geneva, Switzerland.
 That same year she became president of the University Christian Movement in Washington D.C. for one year.

 Following this position, Bunch became a fellow at the Institute for Policy Studies in Washington D.C., and founded Quest: A Feminist Quarterly.
+Bunch was a leader in the women in print movement, an effort by second-wave feminists to create alternative, autonomous communication networks created by and for women.
+In addition to founding Quest, Bunch helped to organize the first Women in Print Conference in 1976.

 Through inspiration from Black Nationalism, Bunch took part in founding The Furies Collective, a group that published its first newspaper, The Furies, in January 1972.
 The goal was to give a voice to lesbian separatism.
 While the collective only survived for about one year, the home of the Furies Collective later was named the first lesbian-related historic landmark in Washington D.C., and became the first lesbian site on the National Register of Historic Places.

 In 1977, Bunch became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.
 She participated in or facilitated numerous international workshops and conferences, and from 1979 to 1980 she was a consultant to the secretariat for the World Conference for the United Nations Decade on Women which was hosted by WIFP.

 In 1989, she founded the Center for Women's Global Leadership at Douglass College, Rutgers University, of which she remains the founding director and senior scholar.
 She was succeeded as executive director by Radhika Balakrishnan in September 2009.